Rakoski/nahero-web/README.md

 # NaheroWeb

-This is the front-end repository for the NaHero project.
+This is the front-end repository for the NaHero project - an exam simulation web app.

 It was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.3.